fleetingbytes/shell-scripts/notes-on-mktemp.md

 ```
 Interpret all provided template arguments relative to the path specified as tmpdir.
-If tmpdir is either empty or omitted, then the TMPDIR environment variable (or the default /tmp) will be used.
+If tmpdir is either empty or omitted, then the TMPDIR environment variable (or the default /tmp) will be used as the template's parent directory.
-If the -t option is provided, use tmpdir as path only for the generated template, not the template arguments (bug?).
+If the -t option is provided, use tmpdir as path only for the generated template, not the template arguments.
 ```

 #### -t prefix